 To explain how God, in his external aspect, articulated these differentiations, Bruno used Platonic concepts and themes.
 Ficino’s Christian Platonism was especially influential.
 God was a unity or undifferentiated plenitude of Ideas existing in him virtually.
 In this sense he was Mind.
 Dependent on him as Mind were: (a) the discrete Ideas unified in the Universal Intellect (see Section 4); and (b) the vestiges of the Ideas, that is, forms, which, in combination with sensible matter, produced corporeal things.
 Further, as Mind, he was also the supersubstantial principle of intelligence, contemplating the undifferentiated plenitude of Ideas within him in one timeless act.
 Dependent on him in this respect were intelligences of various kinds: (a) the Universal Intellect, which contemplated the discrete Ideas simultaneously as a unity; (b) disembodied intelligences, known conventionally as “separate intelligences”, which contemplated just one Idea absolutely; (c) embodied intelligences, a category that included the “principal bodies”, which, though embodied, contemplated God intellectively without the use of sense data and ratiocination, demons and human beings, both of whom used sense data and reason to attain intellection, and all other animals, even the simplest.
 Proof of this were animal instincts, as Ficino, too, had noted.
 Instincts were the presence of God as Mind working within them rather than, as scholastics typically held, powers that the stars instilled in them extraneously.

 Bruno’s Platonic interpretation of God’s exitus accounts for his celebrated dictum “Nature is God in things” (BOI II, 354; BOL I.2, 151; I.4, 101).
 Nicholas of Cusa probably inspired the formula.
 In a work that Bruno knew, Nicholas identified Plato’s World Soul with Aristotle’s concept of Nature, before concluding that “the World Soul or Nature was no less than God operating in all things” (The Layman: On the Mind, XIII.145).
 Bruno’s comments on God and Nature independently of the dictum agree with this sense.
 “God determined and ordered; Nature executed and produced” (BOL I.3, 136; similarly BOI II, 660).
 Nature was the Universal Soul/Intellect acting as the efficient cause (see Section 4) “within natural things” (BOI I, 598; BOL II.2, 176).
-It was the act of generation that “divided” matter (BOI II, 147), operating within it non-discursively, unlike art, which operated discursively on material from outside (BOI I, 680–682: BOL I.2, 312).
-Ficino (Platonic Theology, IV.1) inspired this distinction between the outer and inner workings of art and nature.
+It was the act of generation that “divided” matter (BOI II, 147), operating within it non-discursively, unlike art, as Ficino (Platonic Theology, IV.1) had observed, which operated discursively on material from without (BOI I, 680–682: BOL I.2, 312).
 The idea that plants and animals were the “living effects of Nature”, that “Nature was God in things”, had led the ancient Egyptians to worship images of the gods in the form of animals.
 Each living thing, in addition to its intrinsic being, incorporated something divine from the gods “according to its capacity and measure” (BOI II, 354–355).
 The “Egyptian” inspiration for Bruno’s comments in this instance was a passage in Ficino’s paraphrase of On the Mysteries of the Egyptians (VII.1-3) in which Iamblichus distinguished God as the cause of generation, Nature, from God in himself.

 These and other Platonic borrowings sometimes obscure Bruno’s overarching idea of God as the One Being in which two substances of equal ontological status, the Universal Intellect and Universal Matter, were reconciled.
 It was, however, only on sufferance that he engaged with Platonism.
 Repeatedly he suppressed Neoplatonic distinctions between one ontological entity and another (BOI I, 651–653; BOL II.2, 178) or used them instrumentally rather than in the conviction that they were philosophically valid (BOL I.4, 103).
 Philosophy must aim at “simplicity” (BOL I.3, 236); hence his contempt for Francesco Patrizi (1529–97), the most eminent Platonist of the day (BOI I, 676–677).
 All things were accidents of the One Being, intelligibilia included, and hence all things engaged with matter in some respect.
 Accordingly he denied, with a good dose of sarcasm, Platonism’s central tenet: that the Ideas and the intelligences apprehending them were transcendent realities (BOI I, 720-721; BOL I.2, 118, 304, 309–313, 483).
 In what sense could they be outside an infinite universe?
 Not even the separate intelligences were, in fact, separate absolutely.
 They constantly illuminated us whether or not we were conscious that they were doing so (BOL II.2, 173)—hence the existence, for example, of instincts (BOI II, 455–456).
 On these grounds, too, Bruno discounted the notion, in both its original medieval formulation (see the illustration in Section 3) and the revised version proposed by the mysterious Renaissance thinker known as Marcello Palingenio Stellato (c.
 1500–c.
 1543), that an empyrean—an “infinite” extent of intelligible light, devoid of all material connotations— surrounded a finite, geocentric cosmos.
 Matter and form were inseparable (BOL I.2, 303–304).
 Abstract things, wholly separate from matter, were “chimera”, no more than logical fictions (BOL I.2, 257, 309–310).
 This led Bruno to speak, not of the Universal Soul/Intellect shaping Universal Matter, that is, of two distinct principles or causes, one active, the other passive, but of Universal Matter as having the forms inherent within it.
 To denote them as an integrated unity, he sometimes used the term “Nature” (BOL I.4,155; BOL III, 266–267, 319).
 “Nature works within Matter, or rather it is Matter itself” (BOL I.2, 312).
 It contained “the origins of forms of all things within its womb, from which it brings forth and discharges all things” (BOL III, 694; also BOI I, 716–717).
 The universe was like a “gastropod”, a living mass endlessly changing in configuration (BOL I.2, 313).